-$$\alpha \rightarrow \langle \mathtt{o.m()}; \rangle \beta$$
+$$\alpha \rightarrow \langle \text{o.m();} \rangle \beta$$

-stating that if a pre-condition $\alpha$ holds before a method call o.m(), and a post-condition $\beta$ holds after the call.
+stating that if a pre-condition α holds before a method call, a post-condition β holds after the call.

 The KeY system uses a sequent calculus to prove formulas.
 Proofs can be performed both automatically and interactively.
 The user can apply rules of the calculus at their own discretion at any time, but due to the repetitive nature of proof tasks, strategies exist that allow to conduct many proofs automatically (or at least to a great deal automatically).